Many universities offer a law degree. What’s so special about Abertay?

 The Law Division has a research profile that looks both at law as an academic discipline, searching for justice, fairness, clarity and consistency across most areas of human activity, and as a means of interacting with the wider economic, political and social world.
 In particular, it focusses on the reconciliation of technological developments with societal norms.

-The second group is researching into labour law.
-The law relating to employment depends on the tension between employers’ needs and employees’ rights, and is influenced by Human Rights Law and, at least for the time being, by European Law.
-These are significant areas, and with the prospect of Brexit looming, there may be pressures to deregulate laws to benefit employers, or to have different sets of employment and Human Rights laws within the different countries within the United Kingdom.
-Post-Brexit, the focus will shift to the changing legal relationship of the UK/Scotland with the EU in this policy area, and the responses of the UK/Scotland to this changing situation.
-A particular focus will be on trafficking in human beings from a transnational, EU and UK perspective.
+Focus is on transnational law enforcement generally, and trafficking in human beings in particular.
+Post-Brexit, the focus has shifted to the changing legal relationship of the UK/Scotland with the EU in the policy area, and the responses of the UK/Scotland to this changing situation.
+A particular focus is on trafficking in human beings from a transnational, EU and UK perspective.
 These are concerns shared not just in the UK but elsewhere in the developed world, and international agreements and co-operation is required to minimise the potential for criminality in this area.
+Research has resulted in publications, external engagement, knowledge exchange and consultancy.
+Research outputs include for example, ‘Constructivism, constitutionalism and the EU's area of freedom security and justice post-Lisbon’.